Getting started with InfluxCloud

-The InfluxCloud service provides a production-ready platform made up of InfluxDB Enterprise Edition, Chronograf, and Kapacitor Enterprise Edition on Amazon Web Services EC2 infrastructure.
+The InfluxCloud service provides a production-ready platform that includes InfluxDB Enterprise, Chronograf, and Kapacitor Enterprise on Amazon Web Services EC2 infrastructure.
 Use InfluxCloud as a backing store for any use case involving large amounts of timestamped data, including DevOps monitoring, application metrics, IoT sensor data, and real-time analytics.

 InfluxCloud is designed to handle your time series data with high availability† and high performance.